Jukkorsis/Hadrian/README.md

 Hadrian
 =======

-Hadrian is a repository of storing meta-data about SOA services.
+Hadrian is a repository of storing meta-data about SOA services and integrating with backend services to coodinate the building, provisioning, and deploying of services.

 Features
 --------